-A set like this will give you the highest quality notebook, reliable pens for writing or coloring, highlighters to help with color coding, rulers to make perfect lines circles, washi tape to embellish your notebook, post-its to take quick notes, and a useful mini month stamp to save you time when creating logs.
+A set like this will give you a quality notebook, reliable pens for writing or coloring, a fun assortment of highlighters to help with color coding, rulers to make perfect lines circles, washi tape to embellish your notebook, post-its to take quick notes, and a useful mini month stamp to save you time when creating logs.

 If you feel like spending more, feel free to include the watercolor set, colored pencils, or some of the other picks from above.